mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/pangu_alpha.md

         return logits
 ```

-In this article, we learn how to quickly implement distributed training of Transformer-like networks on the basis of a stand-alone script by configuring an operator sharding strategy.
+This paper describes how to quickly implement distributed training of Transformer-like networks on the basis of a stand-alone script by means of configuring the operator slicing strategy.
 When specific to the network structure, Embedding layer, Decoder layer, Residual layer and Linear layer all have their own slicing features, and users can improve the distributed training and tuning efficiency by mastering the operator strategy configuration method.

 ## References